-I first tried borscht in 2007 during a stay with a lovely Lithuanian family.
-I was bound and determined to recreate it once i got home.
-It's served chilled and is perfect on a hot day.
-Serve with boiled peeled golden potatoes. - ixshelle
+I first tried borscht in 2007 during a stay with a lovely Lithuanian family in Paia, Maui and I fell in love.
+I was bound and determined to recreate it once I got home.
+It's served chilled and is absolutely perfect on a hot day.
+Add boiled peeled golden potatoes right before serving. —ixshelle

 Wash beets and trim stems and roots.
-Cover with water (about an inch about the beets) and simmer in a large saucepan until tender; 45 minutes to an hour.
+Cover with water (about an inch above the beets) and simmer in a large saucepan until tender; 45 minutes to an hour.
 Allow to cool in water.

 Remove skins from the beets(they should come off easily with your hands) and discard.
 Save cooking liquid.
 Shred the beets in a large bowl.

 Peel cucumbers, slice lengthwise, and scoop out seeds.
 Slice into 1/3 in cubes.
 You should have about 2 1/2 cups.
 Add to beets.

 Add scallions, dill, pepper, and yogurt to beets and cucumbers.
 Mix well.